HowenFernandoHub/hello-world/README.md

 # hello-world
-First repository, learning how to use GitHub
+So I'm learning to use GitHub because it will be an essential part of my growth as a Software Engineer!